DBMAIL-USERS(8) | DBMAIL-USERS(8) |

 COMMON OPTIONS

-ALIASES VS. FORWARDS
+ALIASES AND FORWARDS

 ALIASES